What Causes Wheel Separation Truck Accidents?

 Preventing Wheel Separation Truck Accidents

-The NTSB estimates that the nation sees anywhere between 750 and 1050 wheel separation truck accidents each year.
-However, these figures only include wheel separation incidents that result in a truck accident, and safety experts believe that many more wheel separation incidents that don’t result in accidents go unreported.
+The NTSB estimates that the nation sees anywhere between 750 and 1050 wheel separation truck accidents yearly.
+However, these figures only include wheel separation incidents that result in a truck accident, and safety experts believe that many more wheel separation accidents that don’t result in accidents go unreported.

 In Canada, safety advocates have argued for an absolute liability law for wheel separation truck accidents, increased fines for wheel separations, specialized training for mechanics and technicians who work with wheel installations, and additional road inspections.
 In addition, new technology from a Canadian company hopes to help mitigate this issue.

 The company, called LWS (for “loose wheel sensors”), created small sensors that can be fitted onto the studs between the wheel and the lug nut.
-When fitted, the LWS sensors can detect extreme heat, as well as the gradual loosening of lug nuts, and flashes an indicator light to alert the driver what and where the issue is.
+When fitted, the LWS sensors can detect extreme heat and the gradual loosening of lug nuts and flashes an indicator light to alert the driver what and where the issue is.

-However, until these practices and safety upgrades are made mandatory in the states, wheel separation truck accidents will continue to endanger truckers and drivers alike.
+However, until these practices and safety upgrades are made mandatory in the states, wheel separation truck accidents will continue to endanger truckers and drivers.

 What Should I Do if I’ve Been in a Wheel-Off Truck Accident?

-Those who have been hurt in a wheel separation accident should contact an experienced truck accident attorney right away.
-There are many reasons why a wheel separation truck accident might occur, which means there are several parties who may be at fault, including the truck driver, the trucking company, and other parties such as repair shops or mechanics responsible for maintaining the vehicle.
+Those hurt in a wheel separation accident should immediately contact an experienced truck accident attorney.
+There are many reasons why a wheel separation truck accident might occur, which means several parties may be at fault, including the truck driver, the trucking company, the truck manufacturer, and other parties, such as repair shops or mechanics responsible for maintaining the vehicle.

-A truck accident lawyer can help determine why the tire separated from the vehicle by demanding a preservation of evidence, inspecting the at-fault vehicle, gathering truck maintenance records, and speaking with truck accident reconstructionists to determine the circumstances of the accident and who was at fault.
+A truck accident lawyer can help determine why the wheel separated from the vehicle by demanding preservation of evidence, inspecting the at-fault vehicle, gathering truck maintenance records, and retaining appropriate experts such as accident reconstructionists and truck mechanics to determine the circumstances of the accident and who was at fault.

 If you or a loved one has been injured in a trucking accident, contact The Callahan Law Firm today to speak with an attorney.
 Our Texas Truck Accident Lawyers have been helping injured people and their families for over 25 years, and we can help you too.
-Give us a call at 713-224-9000, or fill out our contact form here.
+Call us at 713-224-9000, or fill out our contact form here.